equodev/equo-ide/plugin-gradle/README.md

 ## Task listing

 - `equoIde` to launch the IDE
-  - `equoIde --clean` wipes all workspace settings and state before rebuilding and launching.
+  - `--clean` wipes all workspace settings and state before rebuilding and launching.
     - (also revalidates cached p2 data)
-  - `equoIde --show-console` pipes console output of the launched IDE to the build console.
+  - `--show-console` pipes console output of the launched IDE to the build console.
-  - `equoIde --init-only` initializes the runtime to check for errors then exits.
+  - `--init-only` initializes the runtime to check for errors then exits.
-  - `equoIde --debug-classpath=[names|paths]` dumps the classpath (in order) without starting the application.
+  - `--debug-classpath=[names|paths]` dumps the classpath (in order) without starting the application.
-  - `equoIde --debug-ide` blocks IDE startup and prints instructions to help you attach a remote debugger.
+  - `--debug-ide` blocks IDE startup and prints instructions to help you attach a remote debugger.
-  - `equoIde --useAtomos=[true|false]` determines whether to use Atomos
+  - `--useAtomos=[true|false]` determines whether to use Atomos
 - `equoList` to debug IDE dependencies ([p2 multitool](../P2_MULTITOOL.md))

 ## User plugins